RPP Bond (Release Prior to Payment) — Canada Customs Bond

 - Get Your RPP Bond

-If you import commercial goods into Canada, you almost certainly need an RPP bond.
-It is the most common type of customs bond in the country, and it is the mechanism that allows importers to take possession of their goods before paying duties and taxes to the Canada Border Services Agency (CBSA).
+If you import commercial goods into Canada and want to participate in RPP, you will generally need a written security agreement or cash deposit.
+An RPP bond is one way to meet that requirement and allows importers to obtain release before paying duties and taxes to the Canada Border Services Agency (CBSA).

 This guide covers exactly what an RPP bond is, how the bond amount is calculated, what it costs, and how to get one set up on your CARM account.